 Take some time to read the school’s website.
 If you have friends or family attending the school, contact them to ask questions about what they do and don’t like about studying there.
 You should prepare at least three questions for your interviewer(s) that demonstrate your knowledge of their curriculum, special programs, and volunteer opportunities in the community.

-Whether it’s a traditional interview or an MMI (mini multiple interviews), mock interviews are the best way to prepare yourself for the actual interview day.
+Whether it’s a traditional interview or an MMI (multiple mini interviews), mock interviews are the best way to prepare for the actual interview day.
 Running through all possible questions and scenarios can help you formulate the strategies that will earn you the most points.
 Take the time to practice.
 Mocks will not only ease your mind but give you an edge!

 While that suit or outfit may look fabulous on the hanger, you won’t know until you try it on whether the buttons are loose or if it would benefit from a visit to the tailor.
 Wear the outfit you’re planning on using for the interview for a few hours and see if it is comfortable and professional enough for the interview.
 You don’t want to have any wardrobe malfunctions when you’re traveling and unable to find a replacement.
 It wouldn’t hurt to bring a couple of back-up outfits, just in case.